eliashossain001/Heart-failure-clinical-records/README.md

 This project was focused on survival analysis of heart failure patients who were admitted to Institute of Cardiology and Allied hospital Faisalabad-Pakistan during April-December (2015).
 The dataset can be found UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records

+# This project is divided into 4 methods:
+1. Data Collection
+2. Data cleaning and preprocessing
+3. Data visualization
+4. Making the Predictive Machine Learning Model
+5. Feature Engineering Pipeline
+6. Model Evaluation.

 # The Algorithm has been used in this project:
 1. Logistic Regression
 2. Support Vector Machine